hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `miner_getMinPriorityFee`

-Gets the minimum priority fee per gas (in Wei) offered by a transaction offers to be included in a block.
-The initial value is set using the [`--min-priority-fee`](../cli/options.md#min-priority-fee) command line option, or defaults to 0, if the command line option is not specified.
+Gets the minimum priority fee per gas (in Wei) offered by a transaction to be included in a block.
+The initial value is set using the [`--min-priority-fee`](../cli/options.md#min-priority-fee) command line option, or is set to `0` if the command line option is not specified.
 Use [`miner_setMinPriorityFee`](#minersetminpriorityfee) to change the current value of the fee.

 #### Parameters